Royal Rumble (2003): Preliminary matches

 The first match was a Royal Rumble qualification match between Big Show and Brock Lesnar.
 After Paul Heyman distracted Lesnar, Big Show executed a chokeslam on Lesnar for a near-fall.
 Big Show attempted another chokeslam on Lesnar, but Lesnar countered the move and pushed Big Show into Heyman, causing Heyman to fall off the ring apron.
 Lesnar executed an F-5 on Big Show to win the match and qualify for the Royal Rumble match.
+A backstage interview occurred next where Terri Runnels questioned Chris Jericho why he decided to enter the Royal Rumble at number 2 instead of number 30.
+Jericho said he was trying to make himself famous because Shawn Michaels was entering at number 1 (Which he won from in the 1995 Royal Rumble and who he was feuding with).

 The second match was a tag team match for the World Tag Team Championship between Lance Storm and William Regal and The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
 The Dudley Boyz attempted a 3D on Storm, but Chief Morley interfered in the match and decided that Storm and Regal retained the title by disqualification, but the referee refused and the match continued.
 Regal attempted to hit The Dudley Boyz with a pair of brass knuckles, but The Dudley Boyz performed a 3D on Regal.
 D-Von hit Storm with the brass knuckles and pinned him to win the titles.

 The next match was between Torrie Wilson and Dawn Marie.
 Wilson performed a swinging neckbreaker on Marie to win the match.